lmstudio-ai/lms/README.md

 - `lms server start` - To start the local API server.
 - `lms server stop` - To stop the local API server.
 - `lms ls` - To list all downloaded models.
+  - `lms ls --detailed` - To list all downloaded models with detailed information.
+  - `lms ls --json` - To list all downloaded models in machine-readable JSON format.
 - `lms ps` - To list all loaded models available for inferencing.
+  - `lms ps --json` - To list all loaded models available for inferencing in machine-readable JSON format.
+- `lms load --gpu max` - To load a model with maximum GPU acceleration
+  - `lms load <model path> --gpu max -y` - To load a model with maximum GPU acceleration without confirmation
+- `lms unload <model identifier>` - To unload a model
+  - `lms unload --all` - To unload all models
+- `lms create` - To create a new project with LM Studio SDK

 Please note that most commands, except those controlling the server, internally use [lmstudio.js](https://github.com/lmstudio-ai/lmstudio.js).
 Therefore, ensure the server is running before utilizing these commands.
 You can start the server using `lms server start`.